theQRL/api.theqrl.org/source/includes/_autoWalletAPI.md

 This service describes the Wallet API automatic functions.
 This is intended to simplify the programmatic interaction with the QRL wallet and will allow further development with automated services.

 <aside class="success">
-The WalletAPI and Wallet Daemon now include automatic slave key transactions and lockout management.
-When using these automatic functions the wallet functionality has been increased dramatically.
+The <code>WalletAPI</code> and <code>Wallet Daemon</code> now include automatic slave key transactions and lockout management.
+When using these automatic features, the wallet functionality has been increased dramatically.
 The last 5 slave keys are not automatically consumed, slave trees are automatically generated when you get close to running out.
-<br><br>
 This creates an almost infinite amount OTS keys for a given master address!
 </aside>

 ## Auto Wallet Getting Started

-Using the functions defined below you will have, automatic OTS key management, automatic slave tree generation, and additional OTS usage protection saving 5 OTS keys from being used.
+Using the functions defined below you will have, automatic OTS key management, automatic slave tree generation, and additional OTS usage protection saving 5 OTS keys from being used by the automated system.

 See the [WalletAPI](#wallet-api) section for installation and additional instructions of the daemon.

 ## Automatic WalletAPI Methods

-> additional methods available using the [walletAPI](#wallet-api)
+> Additional methods are available by using the [walletAPI](#wallet-api).

 | Method Name | Request Type | Response Type |
 | ----------- | ------------ | ------------- |